mendersoftware/mender-docs/04.Artifacts/06.Building-for-production/docs.md

 ## Certificates

-Having a certificate is necessary to make sure that the communication between the client and the server is secure, and that it is not possible for an adversary to pose as a legitimate server.
+Certificates are used to ensure the communication between the client and the server is secure, so that it is not possible for an adversary to pose as a legitimate server.
 You will need to use the same certificate as the API gateway uses.
 See the section about [administering certificates](../../Administration/Certificates-and-keys) for more details.

-The best way to include the certificate in the client build is to use custom bitbake layer.
+The best way to include the certificate in the client build is to use a custom bitbake layer.
 For the following steps it is assumed that you have such a layer already.
-If not you can check out how to [create your own layer](http://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#creating-your-own-layer) in the official Yocto Project documentation, but there is also an alternative method below that doesn't need a layer.
+If not you can check out how to [create your own layer](http://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html?target=_blank#creating-your-own-layer) in the official Yocto Project documentation, and there is also an alternative method below that does not require a separate layer.

-### Using layer
+### Using a layer

 Put the certificate inside your own layer, under `recipes-mender/mender/files/server.crt`.
 Then create the file `recipes-mender/mender/mender_%.bbappend`.
 Inside this file, add the following content: